Installation Package for OS X

 - 9 See also

-The complete install packages for Mac OS X are named Moodle4Mac and allow a very easy way to install Moodle on your Mac computer (laptop, desktop, server).
-Moodle4Mac is available from Moodle packages for Mac OS X. You will find other downloads for Linux and Window Operating Systems that may involve more customization of configuration files.
+The complete install packages for Mac OS X are named Moodle4Mac and allow a very easy way to install Moodle on your Mac computer (laptop, desktop or test server).
+Moodle4Mac is available from Moodle packages for Mac OS X.

 Moodle4Mac is based on the software MAMP.
-MAMP contains everything that is necessary for the operation of Moodle, the Apache web server, MySQL database and PHP scripting language.
-For the various Moodle versions you can get different installation packages.
+MAMP contains everything that is necessary for the operation of Moodle - the Apache web server, MySQL database and PHP scripting language.
+Packages are available for different Moodle versions.
 Please check which Moodle your institution (school, college, university, company) uses on its server so that you can swap your materials between the two platforms easily.

-Of course, you can install the latest Moodle development version to find everything about upcoming opportunities and changes.
-However, please remember that a developer version is not yet a finished product, and that a development version may contain errors.
+You can also install the latest Moodle development version to find everything about upcoming opportunities and changes.
+However, please remember that a developer version is not yet a finished product, and thus may contain errors.

-Moodle4Mac is not intended to be used as a productive server on the Internet.
-It is only intended for installation on a local computer to test and develop.
-The configuration is not optimized for security.
-If you want to run Moodle on an OS X server connected to the internet, please read the instructions Step by step installation on a OS X Server.
+Note: Moodle4Mac is NOT intended to be used for a production server on the Internet.
+It is only intended for installation on a local computer to test and develop, as it is not optimized for security.

 Download and install

-Step 1: Download the disk image Moodle4Mac-MAMP.dmg from the web site Moodle packages for Mac OS X .
-You will find various image files for the different Moodle versions on this web site.
+Step 1: Download the disk image Moodle4Mac-MAMP.dmg from Moodle packages for Mac OS X .
+You will find various image files for the different Moodle versions.